First published on Thursday, August 13, 2020

 Is there a better way to manage staff holidays?

 Scribbling names down in a diary isn’t ideal for managing staff holidays.
-You can’t plan far ahead, track how much annual leave is left or share your diary with employees.
+You can’t plan far ahead, track remaining annual leave, or share the schedule with employees.

 Your employees can request a holiday and you can sign it off—or decline it—in seconds.

-BrightHR flags any holiday clashes with you, so you’ll know who’s already off before you approve a holiday request.
+BrightHR flags any holiday clashes for you.
+You’ll know who’s already off before you approve a holiday request.

-Unlike cluttered diaries, you can also keep track of your employees’ remaining leave so you can plan for busy periods.
+Unlike cluttered diaries, you can also keep track of your employees’ remaining leave.
+This way, you can plan for busy periods.

 Book a free demo of BrightHR to see how easy it makes managing staff holidays.